Hurricane Luis: Saint Barthélemy

-St. Martin
+Saint Martin

-The eyewall of Luis passed 15 to 20 mi northeast of the island of St. Martin, causing extensive and catastrophic damage to 60% of the area, particularly on the Dutch side.
+The eyewall of Luis passed 15 to 20 mi northeast of the island of Saint Martin, causing extensive and catastrophic damage to 60% of the area, particularly on the Dutch side.
 A total of 6.5 in of rain was recorded on the island's territory over a period of 48 hours, and the storm spawned several F3 tornadoes.

 French Collectivity

 In Grand Case Bay, rough sea conditions and strong winds were responsible for the damage or destruction of 90% of homes.
 Other towns, such as the French Quarter and Marigot, also reported extensive damage to homes and vegetation.
-At least 50% of houses in the Collectivity of Saint Martin were damaged, leaving between 950 to 2,000 residents homeless.
+At least 50% of houses in the Collectivity of Saint Martin were damaged, leaving between 950 and 2,000 residents homeless.

 The meteorological office at the Grand Case-Espérance Airport estimated some wind gusts of over 130 mph, while an unofficial anemometer in the port of Marigot recorded wind gusts at 126 mph before the instrument was toppled.
-One person was reported dead, and, due to lack of insurances, the preliminary cost of Luis on the French Collectivity was 2 billion francs (€300 million euro, or $350 million USD) worth of damage.
+One person was reported dead, and, due to lack of insurances, the preliminary cost of Luis on the French Collectivity was 2 billion francs (€300 million, or US$350 million) worth of damage.

 Sint Maarten

 The southern part of the island, the Dutch-owned Sint Maarten, received more catastrophic damage than the northern French end.
 The strongest winds came onshore on the Dutch side, and the capital city of Philipsburg was at least 70% decimated by the storm.
 Flooding from Luis affected the Great Salt Pond, which deluged several streets.

 Of the 70% of residences that were damaged in the storm, nearly 15% became uninhabitable, including businesses, churches, the main airport terminal, some schools, and four hotels.
 Over 5,000 Haitians living in the Dutch quarter were left homeless, while some towns on the island spent nearly three months without water and power.
 Of the 1,500 boats sheltered in Simpson Bay Lagoon, nearly 1,300—or 85%—were sunken or run aground.
 The official death toll in Sint Maarten was eight, with the possibility of more deaths by drowning in the lagoon.

 Princess Juliana Airport recorded sustained winds of 87 mph, with maximum gusts of up to 114 mph.
 The barometric pressure fell, at its lowest, between 963 and 964 mbar.
 Tropical storm-force winds brushed the island for approximately 21 hours, while hurricane-force sustained winds lasted up to eight hours as the hurricane passed with minimal forward speed between 7 and 9 mph.
-Total damages on the Dutch side were catastrophic, totaling around $1.8 billion USD, and Luis was the most devastating hurricane to hit the islands since Hurricane Donna in 1960.
+Total damages on the Dutch side were catastrophic, totaling around US$1.8 billion, and Luis was the most devastating hurricane to hit the islands since Hurricane Donna in 1960.